Child Care Package Evaluation

 Data collections with parents also contribute to the evaluation, including the Child Care Package Family Survey (see below).
 Other data have been collected through an online discussion board, through the Social Research Centre.

 Child Care Package Evaluation Framework

 The Australian Institute of Family Studies (AIFS) is leading an evaluation of the new child care package that is being implemented from 2 July 2018.
-The evaluation has been commissioned by the Australian Government Department of Education and Training to better understand the impacts of the reforms on services and families, and to monitor their progress as the reforms are being implemented.
+The evaluation has been commissioned by the Australian Government Department of Education to better understand the impacts of the reforms on services and families, and to monitor their progress as the reforms are being implemented.